Delighting home cooks and uniting global teams with Slack

-HelloFresh delivers easy-to-prepare recipes and fresh ingredients to the doorsteps of busy home cooks in nine countries around the world.
-Moving ingredients from farm to doorstep every day means that HelloFresh is a 24/7 company.
-They use Slack to help maintain operations across geographies, solve tech issues and build one culture from many.
+HelloFresh ships easy-to-prepare recipes and fresh ingredients to the doorsteps of busy home cooks in nine countries around the world.
+Moving ingredients from farm to doorstep everyday means that HelloFresh is a 24/7 company.
+They use Slack to help maintain operations across geographies, solve tech issues, and build one culture from many.

 Apps keep them cooking